, ,

 Read my affiliate policy.

-Wellness Mama » Blog » Recipes » Breakfast Recipes » The Best Chia Seed Pudding Recipe (+ 5 Delicious Variations)
+Wellness Mama » Blog » Recipes » The Best Chia Seed Pudding Recipe (+ 5 Delicious Variations)

 I love chia seeds and use them all the time.
-Chia seeds are mini powerhouses packing more calcium than milk, more antioxidants than blueberries, and more omega-3 than salmon.
+These mini powerhouses pack more calcium than milk, more antioxidants than blueberries, and more omega-3 than salmon.
+That’s quite the accomplishment for a tiny seed!

-This chia pudding could be put in reused baby food jars, small mason jars, or even squeeze pouches to be included for school lunches.
+You can put chia pudding in reused baby food jars, small mason jars, or even squeeze pouches for school lunches.

 Blended vs. Whole Chia Seeds

 There are two texture options for chia seed pudding.
-I prefer to keep the chia seeds whole because I love their texture, but if you prefer a smoother texture that is similar to “regular” pudding, a blended version may be your preference.
+I prefer to keep the chia seeds whole because I love their texture.
+If you prefer a smoother texture similar to “regular” pudding then you might like yours blended.

 • For the whole seed version, just leave the seeds whole and whisk the ingredients together.
-If you are adding flavors (strawberries, PB&J, spices, chocolate, etc) you will need to blend these into the liquid (milk and sweetener) first before whisking in the chia seeds to keep the flavor from being uneven.
+If you’re adding flavors (berries, chocolate, etc.) you’ll need to blend these into the liquid first.
+This helps keep the flavor even.

-• For blended (smooth) pudding, just dump all the ingredients in a high speed blender and blend until smooth.
-I prefer to do this with chocolate or colored options as the simple vanilla recipe will have a grayish color when blended.
+• For blended (smooth) pudding, dump all the ingredients in a high speed blender and blend until smooth.
+I prefer to do this with chocolate or colored options as the simple vanilla recipe is gray when blended.

 Chia Seed Pudding Recipe

-Delicious and healthy chia seed pudding packed with protein, omega-3, antioxidants, and calcium that you can make in under 5 minutes.
+Delicious and healthy chia seed pudding packed with protein, omega-3, antioxidants, and calcium.
+Takes less than 5 minutes to make!

 Prep Time 5 minutes